hkjpotato/frontend101/framework/mvc/simplified todomvc/tutorials/js/helpers/template/README.md

 		}
 	};
 ```
-Together with the regex, we are able to create the html code for the list item easily.
-Notice only the title part needs to run the escapeHTML test.
+Together with the regex, we are able to create the html code for the list items easily.
+Notice only the "title" part needs to run the escapeHTML test.
 As the comment mentioned, _In real life you should be using a templating engine such as Mustache or Handlebars, however, this is a vanilla JS example._